 Repeating tasks take the work out of tasks that you need to complete daily, weekly, monthly, or even annually.
-When you complete an occurence of your task (or it becomes overdue), the next occurrence will appear in your project.
+When you complete an occurrence of your task (or if it becomes overdue), the next occurrence will automatically populate in your project.

 The Repeat task menu contains shortcuts to set your task to repeat daily, weekly, monthly, or annually from the creation date.
 First enter how often you want the task to repeat.
 For tasks with an expiry date, you can choose when you want the task to stop repeating as well.
 In the “End” section, you can choose when you want the repeating task to end, after a certain number of times or on a certain date.
 Select "Never" to leave the task open ended.
 For tasks that repeat weekly, you can choose multiple days of a week at a time and also have the task appear on staggered weeks.
 Just enter a number in "Every [ ] weeks".

 Editing repeating tasks

 To resume a repeating task, click the Edit button in the task form, click the now-grey "Repeat task" icon to open the Repeat Task popover and click "Resume" at the bottom of the popover.
 Click in the box beside the "Apply these changes to future repeating copies of this task" message and click "Save."

 Viewing other copies of your repeating task